DanielYamChen/NHL_DBMS_Dashboard/README.md

 ## Run
 1. Clone the repository
 2. Run `backend_functions.py` to build and run the DBMS
-3. Run `index.py` to run the UI program through a web browser
+3. Run `index.py` to run the UI program, and open a web browser with the assigned URL to use the UI

 ## Demo Video
 [demo video](https://youtu.be/N0RCmNfdC8A)